-- 1. Refer to Figure 14.3.1 for definitions of x, y and core, upper and outer zones. - 2.
-Refer to Table 15.3-C for rainfall zone definitions. - 3.
-Refer to Table 14.2.2-A for definitions of Earth Fill Classes A2, B, C and D and Table 14.2.2-B for Earth Fill Class A1. - 4.
+- 2. Refer to Table 15.3-C for rainfall zone definitions. - 3.
+Refer to Table 14.2.2 for definitions of Earth Fill Classes A1, A2, B, C and D. - 4.
 As the upper zone (and core zone/outer zone) will form part of the pavement subgrade, additional requirements stated in Clause 10.2 of MRTS04.1, and/or in the pavement design documentation, must also be satisfied. - 5.
 Emerson Class > 3, for outer zone and upper zone materials. - Minimum requirements are given in Figure 14.3.1 and Table 14.3.1.
-Embankments with H >10 m need to be specifically geotechically designed (example, outer zone thickness may needs to be increased to satisfy the stability requirements). - 7.
-For bridge approach embankments (structure zone), refer Clause 14.2.2, Note Number 3. - 8.
+Embankments with H >10 m need to be geotechnically designed (example, outer zone thickness may needs to be increased to satisfy the stability requirements). - 7.
+For embankments within the structure zone, only Class A1, or A2 (within core zone) material shall be used.
+The maximum particle size shall be 75 mm. - 8.
 A geotextile separator as per Clause 14.3.2 shall be provided.